-2020 may yet turn out to be the perfect year for tax loss harvesting.
-This tactic, which is used to mitigate or avoid capital gains taxes, proves more useful in years when there is a jolting market downturn followed by a strong rebound.
-With the market's plunge in March 2020, and its subsequent recovery to record highs, tax loss harvesting should be an integral part of your year-end tax planning strategy.
+For most of 2021 thus far, the stock market has generally been on an upward trend.
+However, economic, political and recent Omicron variant concerns have caused market volatility to resume before we close the door on 2021, potentially leaving some time to recognize built up losses in taxable accounts.
 Recognizing capital losses is a common strategy to reduce taxable income, but purchases of substantially identical securities can result in the disallowance of those losses via the wash sale rule.
 In general, this rule disallows a loss resulting from the sale of stock or securities, if, within the restricted period (a 61-day period beginning 30 days before the sale), the taxpayer "acquires", or enters into a contract or option to acquire, substantially identical stock or securities.
-In addition, a loss from closing a short sale is similarly disallowed where, within the restricted period, substantially identical stock or securities are sold or the taxpayer enters into another short sale of identical stock or securities.
+In addition, a loss from closing a short sale is similarly disallowed where, within the restricted period, substantially identical stock or securities are sold or another short sale of identical stock or securities is entered into.

-Reminder: Long-term capital losses are used to offset long-term capital gains before they are used to offset short-term capital gains.
+- \ Reminder: Long-term capital losses are used to offset long-term capital gains before they are used to offset short-term capital gains.
 Similarly, short-term capital losses must be used to offset short-term capital gains before they are used to offset long-term capital gains.
 Individuals may use up to \$3,000 of total capital losses in excess of total capital gains as a deduction against ordinary income and may also carry capital losses forward indefinitely.

-Below is a list of strategies, ranging in complexity:

-• Sell long stock at a loss or cover short sale at a loss and wait 31 days to buy back or re-short the same security to avoid triggering the wash sale rule.
-With this strategy (assuming you have not purchased or shorted additional shares within the restricted wash sale period), there is no need to navigate through the complex wash sale rule since you are selling off the position and waiting the applicable 31 days after the sale before repurchasing or re-shorting the same security position.
+Below is a list of strategies: - Sell long stock at a loss or cover short sale at a loss and wait 31 days to buy back or re-short the same security to avoid triggering the wash sale rule.
+With this strategy (assuming you have not purchased or shorted additional shares within the restricted wash sale period), there is no need to navigate through the complex wash sale rule since you are selling off the position and waiting the applicable 31 days after the sale before repurchasing or re-shorting the same security position. - Sell long stock at a loss and purchase a call option: The taxpayer would (1) sell the stock and recognize the loss; (2) the next day, purchase a call option (an at or out-of-themoney call option will suffice) which triggers the wash sale rule; (3) the following day, repurchase the stock and (4) sell (either later that day or the following morning) the call to recognize the loss.
+Note that this last step (4) will not trigger the wash sale rule.